• Skip to primary navigation

 Most VPNs – but not all – give you the option to choose not only which VPN server you connect to, but also which protocol with which you want to connect.

-These connection protocols go by a number of different names such as “OpenVPN” (learn more about OpenVPN here), L2TP, PPTP and others.
+These connection protocols go by several different names such as “OpenVPN” (learn more about OpenVPN here), L2TP, PPTP, and others.

 Many VPNs are now adopting a new, more advanced VPN protocol known as WireGuard.